bredamatt/cardano-notes/revealjs/midterm/cryptography.md

 - Used by Ouroboros Praos, the consensus mechanism for private slot leader selection.
 Leader selection was public in previous versions of the protocol, so anyone could determine which node had the right to produce a block.

-- Used in combination with NIZK's, Pederson Committments and Additive Homomorphic encryption to provide a random seed for the next voting round in governance.
+- Used in combination with NIZK's, Pedersen Committments and Additive Homomorphic encryption to provide a random seed for the next voting round in governance.

 ---